 We are so excited that people are now paying attention to this model, seeing in it what we do: a chance to reawaken an appreciation of high-quality, old-fashioned journalism in America from the ground up.

 Our work at ELi has been featured in The Christian Science Monitor, the Lenfest Institute’s report on local news operations, the Poynter report on local news (twice), The Guardian (in a guest op-ed by me), and The Membership Puzzle Project’s report on news operations like ours that engage audiences in news production.

 We have had over 700 local people and over a dozen small businesses in town support our work by contributing financially.
 We take no advertising, do no “native advertising” (manufactured news for profit), and we have had only one small grant, namely $3,600 from the Lansing Area Community Trust for our Summer Youth Journalism Program.

 Our economic method shows you just how seriously we take accountability to our community.

 If you want to support our efforts with a donation, or if you live here and want to become a reporter with us, click here.
 If you want to keep track of what we’re reporting, sign up for our free mailer.

 Thank you for listening.
-And thanks, as always, to the entire ELi team – advisors, reporters, sub-editors, tech managers, donors, accountants – for allowing Ann and me to work with you on bringing our city the news.
+And thanks, as always, to the entire ELi team – advisors, reporters, sub-editors, tech managers, donors, accountants – for allowing us to work with you on bringing East Lansing the news!

 eastlansinginfo.org © 2013-2019 East Lansing Info